mettre tag

 MaPrime Rénov'

 MaPrime Rénov' is the best known aid to finance energy renovation work.
-Set up by the State, it is open to all owners, occupants or lessors, with no resource requirements but with amounts that vary according to your income and the nature of the work.
+Open to all owners—occupiers and landlords—without income conditions, though amounts vary by income bracket and type of works.

-• The replacement of a heating system with a more efficient solution (heat pump, pellet boiler, etc.).
+• Replacing heating with a more efficient solution (heat pump, pellet boiler, etc.)

-• The installation of double flow ventilation or solar thermal panels.
+• Installing dual-flow ventilation or solar thermal panels

-Some expenses are therefore not covered by MaPrimeRénov', such as surface extensions, purely aesthetic work or renovations without an energy objective.
+Some expenses are not covered (extensions, purely cosmetic works, or renovations with no energy objective).

 Rénover une maison, une décision gagnante tant à court qu'à long terme